monashmicroimaging/gitbook-fiji-basics/part_9_simple_image_measurements.md

 You can now use this to make multiple measurements on your original image.
 Set your measurements and then click on **Measure** in the ROI manager.
 Note that for intensity measurements you should apply the ROIs or redirect to the original image as intensity can’t be measured in a mask.

-To apply the ROIs to another image, select your second image and go to **Image Overlay From ROI Manager**.
+To apply the ROIs to another image, select your second image and go to **Image -&gt; Overlay -&gt; From ROI Manager**.

 ![](/assets/part9/overlay_roi_manager_menu.jpg)